 The Canadian tenor, Benjamin Butterfield, enjoys an international career as one of Canada's most successful and sought-after artists.
 He has performed to critical acclaim throughout North America and Europe and most recently also in Israel and New Zealand.
 The San Francisco Examiner has described him as "...a master of [Bach] literature..."
 Regarded as a "musically arresting presence" by the San Francisco Chronicle, he is in demand for concert, opera and recital.

-Benjamin Butterfield's operatic credits include debuts in The Barber of Seville under Carlo Rizzi at Welsh National Opera, The Magic Flute with New York City Opera, Tamerlano, directed by Jonathan Miller, at Glimmerglass Opera conducted by Jane Glover and in Die Fledermaus with Edmonton opera.
-His stage repertoire has encompassed roles in the Cosi fan tutte, Don Pasquale, Cunning Little Vixen, Eugene Onegin, Turn of the Screw, Barber of Seville, Don Giovanni, Die Zauberflote, Rake's Progress, Persephone, and Tamerlano.
+Benjamin Butterfield's operatic credits include debuts in The Barber of Seville under Carlo Rizzi at Welsh National Opera, W.A.
+Mozart's The Magic Flute with New York City Opera, Tamerlano, directed by Jonathan Miller, at Glimmerglass Opera conducted by Jane Glover and in Die Fledermaus with Edmonton opera.
+His stage repertoire has encompassed roles in W.A.
+Mozart's Cosi fan tutte, Don Pasquale, Cunning Little Vixen, Eugene Onegin, Turn of the Screw, Barber of Seville, W.A.
+Mozart's Don Giovanni, W.A.
+Mozart's Die Zauberflote, Igor Stravinsky's Rake's Progress, Persephone, and Tamerlano.
 He has performed in Naples at Il Teatro di San Carlo, Theatre du Capitole in Toulouse, Welsh National Opera, the Canadian Opera Company, L'Opera Nationale de Montpellier, and Arizona Opera, as well as New York City Opera, L'Opera de Montreal, Vancouver Opera, Calgary Opera (performing Pearl Fishers), Glimmerglass Opera Festival, and Canterbury Opera in New Zealand.

-The 2004-2005 season finds Benjamin Butterfield performing the St. Matthew Passion (BWV 244) and Mozart's Coronation Mass at the Carmel Bach Festival in California with conductor Bruno Weil, as well as on tour performing the Mozart Requiem and Vespers with Les Violons du Roi and conductor, Bernard Labadie.
-Messiah concerts with the San Diego Symphony and National Symphony Orchestra are scheduled, and he will perform the role of Belmonte in a return to Opera Ontario for a production of Mozart's Die Entführung aus dem Serail.
+The 2004-2005 season finds Benjamin Butterfield performing J.S.
+Bach's St. Matthew Passion (BWV 244) and W.A.
+Mozart's Coronation Mass at the Carmel Bach Festival in California with conductor Bruno Weil, as well as on tour performing W.A.
+Mozart's Requiem and Vespers with Les Violons du Roi and conductor, Bernard Labadie.
+Messiah concerts with the San Diego Symphony and National Symphony Orchestra are scheduled, and he will perform the role of Belmonte in a return to Opera Ontario for a production of W.A.
+Mozart's Die Entführung aus dem Serail.
 Also in Canada, he performs with the Calgary Philharmonic, Toronto Symphony Orchestra with conductor Nicholas McGegan, Vancouver Symphony Orchestra, Tafelmusik Baroque Orchestra, and in multiple recitals.